TosbackCgusBridge-Bot/CGUs-versions/Macys/Privacy Policy.md

 Please e-mail us at internationalprivacy@macys.com.

 For More information about Macy's Privacy and Security please refer to our Security &.
-Privacy section of our Customer Service pages (under 'More Topics').
+Privacy section of our Customer Service pages.